-recognito: (tree)
+recognito: (bear)

 Last book blog of the year!
 I recently read the first big story Janet Malcolm did for the New Yorker and… you know what, it rocks, lmao.
 Really reassuring that she published Psychoanalysis at the age of 47… never kill yourself, etc. I'm in the middle of The Sadeian Woman by Angela Carter and The Purloined Clinic by Malcolm, both which I feel strongly positive on and will write up in more detail next time.
 Also in the middle of Laing's The Garden Against Time, which I feel generally positively on and lol one million novels I most likely am never going to finish.